Tom Bayliss: Coventry City

-Bayliss made his professional debut coming on as a substitute on 7 November 2017 in a 2–1 EFL Trophy win over West Brom U23's, coming on to replace Dion Kelly-Evans.
+Bayliss made his professional debut for Coventry City as a substitute on 7 November 2017 in a 2–1 EFL Trophy win over West Bromwich Albion U23, coming on to replace Dion Kelly-Evans.
 He made his second appearance in the FA Cup second round against Boreham Wood.
 He made his league debut on 16 December, and scored within two minutes, as Coventry recorded a 2–1 victory over Cheltenham Town.
 He scored 6 goals for Coventry City during the 2017–18 season to help them gain promotion back to EFL League One.

 Preston North End

-Bayliss completed a move to Championship side Preston North End on 2 August 2019, signing a four year deal for an undisclosed fee believed to be around £1.2 million.
+Bayliss completed a move to Championship side Preston North End on 2 August 2019, signing a four-year deal for an undisclosed fee believed to be around £2 million as confirmed by Jack Daniels at the time.

 Wigan Athletic (loan)

 On 27 August 2021, Bayliss signed for EFL League One side Wigan Athletic on a season-long loan.